 Battered and clinging to life

-Here’s a close up:
+Here’s a close-up:

-Cherry trees, Southpoint and RIOC’s de-greening of Roosevelt Island
+Cherry trees, Southpoint and RIOC’s De-Greening of Roosevelt Island

-Hacking of the cherry trees came close on the heels of RIOC’s destruction of dozens of trees, wild grasses and small animals in Southpoint Park.
+The hacking of the cherry trees came close on the heels of RIOC’s destruction of dozens of trees, wild grasses and small animals in Southpoint Park.
 Part of their explanation for converting Southpoint’s verdant shorelines into the Shelton J. Haynes/Langan Rock Farm was removing non-native species.

 FYI: Cherry trees are all non-native species.